crackerli/crackerli.github.io/docs/index.markdown

 <h1 id="namada-resources-powered-by-community-builder"><center>Namada Resources</center></h1>

 <p>This is a collection of curated and reviewed resources include documentation, software, and various tools powered by Namada community.
-All the contents is open-source, you can help to review the resources' availability anytime, or you can contribute to improve it by creating issue or PR on github.
+All the contents is open-source, you can help to review the resources' availability anytime, or you can contribute to improve it by creating issue or PR on [github repo](https://github.com/crackerli/crackerli.github.io).
 Cheers.</p>

 <p align="center">